Is this topic for you?

 - Infection in the mother.

 - Problems with the uterus or cervix.

 - Drug or alcohol use during pregnancy.

 What kind of treatments might a premature infant need?

+Premature babies who are moved to the neonatal intensive care unit (NICU) are watched closely for infections and changes in breathing and heart rate.
 Until they can maintain their body heat, they are kept warm in special beds called isolettes.